metarank/metarank/doc/click-models.md

 > Here the probability of a click depends on the relevance of a result, as well as the irrelevance of all previous
 > results.
 This model doesnʼt account for abandoned searches, or searches with multiple clicks.

-Metarank uses a cascade click model to mark which items were "relevant" and which ones "irrelevant":
+Metarank uses a *cascade click model* to mark which items were "relevant" and which ones "irrelevant":
 * An item which was clicked is relevant
 * An item which was examined but not clicked is irrelevant
 * An item which was not examined is ignored

 ## Clickthrough within a Cascade model

-Applying the idea of cascade model to the clickthroughs Metarank collects, then it can disatinguish between relevant and irrelevant items and optimize ranking to maximize the relevance.
+Applying the idea of a *cascade model* to the clickthroughs Metarank collects, it can distinguish between relevant and irrelevant items and optimize ranking to maximize the relevance.
 From the ML perspective, the clickthrough looks like this:

 <img src="img/ltr-table.png" />

 * Each item in the ranking has a set of characterizing feature values.
-* Some items have relevancy judgements we extracted from interactions using the cascade model.
+* Some items have relevancy judgements that were extracted from interactions using the *cascade model*.

 The underlying ML model slurps these labelled rankings and learns to distinguish between relevant and irrelevant items using only their feature values.